Backcountry Ski/Ride Yurt TripsOctober 26, 2016

 The OPUS Hut Backcountry Skiing

-The Ophir Pass Ultimate Ski (OPUS) Hut is the region’s newest, largest, and nicest remote alpine hut.
-The OPUS Hut is a high alpine backcountry lodge located near Ophir pass, in the Northern San Juan Mountains.
+The Ophir Pass Ultimate Ski (OPUS) Hut is a high alpine backcountry lodge located near Ophir pass, in the Northern San Juan Mountains.
 Built on the southern slopes of 13,666 ft.
 Lookout Peak, the solar-powered hut receives abundant sunshine.

 Located in the high mountains between the famous ski towns of Silverton and Telluride, this hut is surrounded by awesome tree runs, wide open bowls, and steep, craggy faces.
 This program is for intermediate to advanced backcountry skiers and boarders looking for a once in a lifetime ski trip, all while living in the luxury of a beautiful, fully catered hut.

 While you are at the hut you can focus on the things that really matter – skiing great snow, enjoying hearty meals, and spending time with your friends.
 Food, bedding, games, and even hut slippers await you once you arrive to your mountain retreat.

 Our OPUS Hut Ski Programs are arranged on a private basis and due to the increasing popularity of the hut, we recommend making reservations well in advance to secure space for you and/or your group.
 Our guides know the terrain around the OPUS Hut and the surrounding San Juan Mountains better than anyone, insuring that you will receive not only cutting edge guiding and professional trip leadership, but also detailed knowledge of the terrain and up-to-date snowpack stability analysis.